What Makes a Quality Backlink?

-Power is the most straightforward of the three metrics that comprise the Holy Trinity.
-A link’s power is determined by the amount of backlinks and the quality of the incoming links its hosting page is receiving.
+Power is the most straightforward of the three backlink quality factors that comprise the Holy Trinity.
+Simply put, a backlink’s power is determined by the amount and quality of the incoming links its hosting page is receiving.
 In other words, the power of individual backlinks on individual web pages is related to the strength of each page’s backlink profile.

-Power is noted by UR (URL Rating) on Ahrefs and by PA on Moz.
+Power is noted by URL Rating (UR) on Ahrefs and by PA (Page Authority) on Moz.

-A backlink that’s low on power but high on authority/relevance can still be a quality backlink.
+Moreover, a backlink that’s low on power, but high on authority/relevance, can still be a quality backlink.
 Just make sure you’re not getting only low power links, low authority links, or low relevance links.
 Remember, link diversity is a primary factor affecting the strength/quality of a site’s backlink profile.

-This is why natural sites should aim to get a healthy mix of low/high for all three of these metrics – and so should you.
+This is why natural sites should aim to get a healthy mix of low/high for all three Holy Trinity metrics – and so should you.

 Traffic and Rankings

-Two metrics that are worth mentioning are traffic and rankings.
+Two related link building metrics we need to address are traffic and rankings.

-If a linking page has a good amount of Traffic or it ranks well for a lot of keywords, then you can safely assume that the linking page may be quite beneficial to the link.
-That being said, they don’t seem to be quite as important as power, relevance, and authority.
+So, if a linking page has a good amount of Traffic or it ranks well for a lot of keywords, then you can safely assume that the linking page may be quite beneficial to the backlink in question.
+That being said, these two metrics don’t seem to be quite as important as power, relevance, and authority.

-A good example of a backlink that usually doesn’t have any traffic or rankings would be a PBN link… and we all know how much work PBN links can do for a site when used intelligently.
+A good example of a backlink that usually doesn’t have any traffic or search results rankings would be a PBN link.
+And we all know how much work PBN links can do for a site’s ranking potential when used intelligently.

-If you have the choice between two links with equal metrics, and one of them has traffic/rankings while the other doesn’t – the one with decent metrics is probably more suitable for your SEO strategy!
-But don’t write-off a backlink just because it’s low on these metrics.
+If you have the choice between two links with equal metrics, and one of them has a decent amount of traffic/rankings while the other doesn’t – the one with decent metrics is probably more suitable for your SEO strategy!
+But don’t write off a backlink just because it’s low on these metrics.
 Competition is changing in the SERPs all the time.
 The website might take off one day and become quite popular.

 Different Links for Different Jobs